achuthasubhash/Complete-Life-Cycle-of-a-Data-Science-Project/README.md

      CNNs 'see' - FilterVisualizations, Heatmaps,Saliency Maps,Heat Map Visualizations

-     Data Augmentation possible for images to increase size of dataset and performance of model
+     Data Augmentation apply to increase size of dataset and performance of model

    3.Recurrent neural network (use when series of data)